10: Altruism

 As an egoistic model, the arousal: cost–reward model explicitly includes the cost/reward considerations that come into play.
 Potential helpers will find ways to cope with the aversive arousal that will minimize their costs—maybe by means other than direct involvement.
 For example, the costs of directly confronting a knife-wielding assailant might stop a bystander from getting involved, but the cost of some indirect help (e.g., calling the police) may be acceptable.
 In either case, the victim’s need is addressed.
 Unfortunately, if the costs of helping are too high, bystanders may reinterpret the situation to justify not helping at all.
 For some, fleeing the situation causing their distress may do the trick (Piliavin et al., 1981).

-The egoistically based negative state relief model and the arousal: cost–reward model see the primary motivation for helping as being the helper’s own outcome.
+The egoistically based negative-state relief model and the arousal: cost–reward model view the primary motivation for helping as the helper’s own outcome.
 Recognize that the victim’s outcome is of relatively little concern to the helper—benefits to the victim are incidental byproducts of the exchange (Dovidio et al., 2006).
-The victim may be helped, but the helper’s real motivation according to these two explanations is egoistic: Helpers help to the extent that it makes them feel better.
+The victim may be helped, but the helper’s real motivation, according to these two explanations, is egoistic: Helpers help to the extent that it makes them feel better.

 Altruistic help

 Although many researchers believe that egoism is the only motivation for helping, others suggest that altruism—helping that has as its ultimate goal the improvement of another’s welfare—may also be a motivation for helping under the right circumstances.
 Batson (2011) has offered the empathy–altruism model to explain altruistically motivated helping for which the helper expects no benefits.
-According to this model, the key for altruism is empathizing with the victim, that is, putting oneself in the shoes of the victim and imagining how the victim must feel.
-When taking this perspective and having empathic concern, potential helpers become primarily interested in increasing the well-being of the victim, even if the helper must incur some costs that might otherwise be easily avoided.
-The empathy–altruism model does not dismiss egoistic motivations; helpers not empathizing with a victim may experience personal distress and have an egoistic motivation, not unlike the feelings and motivations explained by the arousal: cost–reward model.
-Because egoistically motivated individuals are primarily concerned with their own cost–benefit outcomes, they are less likely to help if they think they can escape the situation with no costs to themselves.
+According to this model, the key to altruism is empathizing with the victim, that is, putting oneself in the shoes of the victim and imagining how the victim must feel.
+When taking this perspective and having empathic concern, potential helpers become primarily interested in increasing the victim’s well-being, even if the helper must incur costs that might otherwise be easily avoided.
+The empathy–altruism model does not dismiss egoistic motivations; helpers who do not empathize with a victim may experience personal distress and have an egoistic motivation, not unlike the feelings and motivations explained by the arousal: cost–reward model.
+Because egoistically motivated individuals are primarily concerned with their own cost–benefit outcomes, they are less likely to help if they think they can escape the situation without incurring any costs to themselves.
 In contrast, altruistically motivated helpers are willing to accept the cost of helping to benefit a person with whom they have empathized—this “self-sacrificial” approach to helping is the hallmark of altruism (Batson, 2011).

 A woman stops on the sidewalk to offer food to a man holding a sign reading "Homeless, please help Thank you."

-Altruism is helping with the aim of improving the wellbeing of others.
-Having a feeling of empathy for others is an important aspect of altruism.
-[Image: Ed Yourdon, https://goo.gl/MWCLk1, CC BY-NC-SA 2.0, https://goo.gl/Toc0ZF]
+Altruism is helping with the aim of improving others’ well-being.
+Having empathy for others is an important aspect of altruism.

-Although there is still some controversy about whether people can ever act for purely altruistic motives, it is important to recognize that, while helpers may derive some personal rewards by helping another, the help that has been given is also benefitting someone who was in need.
-The residents who offered food, blankets, and shelter to stranded runners who were unable to get back to their hotel rooms because of the Boston Marathon bombing undoubtedly received positive rewards because of the help they gave, but those stranded runners who were helped got what they needed badly as well.
+Although there is still some controversy about whether people can ever act for purely altruistic motives, it is important to recognize that, while helpers may derive personal rewards from helping others, the help given also benefits someone in need.
+The residents who offered food, blankets, and shelter to stranded runners who were unable to get back to their hotel rooms because of the Boston Marathon bombing undoubtedly received positive rewards for their help, and those stranded runners who were helped got what they needed badly as well.
 “In fact, it is quite remarkable how the fates of people who have never met can be so intertwined and complementary.
 Your benefit is mine; and mine is yours” (Dovidio et al., 2006, p.
 143).

 Conclusion